 • Foods that are eaten hastily or in a negative setting

-The yogic diet was created to improve the function of the body and enhance mental clarity.
+The yogic plant based diet was created to improve the function of the body and enhance mental clarity.
 The diet should be followed in conjunction with asana, which are physical postures, along with meditation and breathing techniques or pranayama.

 Yogic Lifestyle for a Green Planet